 Born in Cleveland, Ohio in 1956, James Primosch studied at Cleveland State University, the University of Pennsylvania, and Columbia University.
 He counts Mario Davidovsky, George Crumb and Richard Wernick among his principal teachers.

 Primosch’s instrumental, vocal, and electronic works have been performed throughout the United States and in Europe by such ensembles as the Los Angeles Philharmonic, the St. Paul Chamber Orchestra, Collage, the New York New Music Ensemble, and the Twentieth Century Consort.
 His Icons was played at the ISCM/League of Composers World Music Days in Hong Kong, and Dawn Upshaw included a song by Primosch in her Carnegie Hall recital debut.
 Commissioned works by Primosch have been premiered by the Chicago Symphony, Speculum Musicae, the Cantata Singers, and pianist Lambert Orkis.
-A second Chicago Symphony commission, Songs for Adam, premiered in October, 2009 (with baritone Brian Mulligan, in performances conducted by Sir Andrew Davis); and Luminism: Three Hudson River Images was commissioned and premiered by the Albany Symphony in May, 2010.
+A second Chicago Symphony commission, Songs for Adam, premiered in October, 2009 (with baritone Brian Mulligan, in performances conducted by Sir Andrew Davis); and Luminism was commissioned and premiered by the Albany Symphony in May, 2010.

 Among the honors he has received are a grant from the National Endowment for the Arts, a Guggenheim Fellowship, three prizes from the American Academy of Arts and Letters (most recently, an Academy Award in 2010), a Regional Artists Fellowship to the American Academy in Rome, a Pew Fellowship in the Arts, the Stoeger Prize of the Chamber Music Society of Lincoln Center, and a fellowship to the Tanglewood Music Center where he studied with John Harbison.
 Organizations commissioning Primosch include the Koussevitzky and Fromm Foundations, the Mendelssohn Club of Philadelphia, the Folger Consort, the Philadelphia Chamber Music Society, the Barlow Endowment, and the Network for New Music.
 In 1994 he served as composer-in-residence at the Marlboro Music Festival.
-Recordings of eleven compositions by Primosch have appeared on the Albany, Azica, Bard, Bridge, CRI, Centaur, and New World labels, with new discs of vocal and choral works planned.
+Recordings of twenty-one compositions by Primosch have appeared on the Albany, Azica, Bard, Bridge, CRI, Centaur, and New World labels, with new discs of vocal and choral works planned.

 James Primosch is also active as a pianist, particularly in the realm of contemporary music.
 He was a prizewinner at the Gaudeamus Interpreters Competition in Rotterdam, and appears on recordings for New World, CRI, the Smithsonian Collection, and Crystal Records.
 He has worked as a jazz pianist and a liturgical musician.